Aditya-0009/Spotify-Top-Tracks-Insights/README.md

 - **Date columns:** Combined year, month, and day into a single **date** column.
 - **Data model:** Created a separate **Date table** and connected it with the main dataset for time-based analysis.

-**Insights from Data Prep:**
-- ✅ Data is clean and ready for analytics.
-- ⚠️ Minor null or error rows will not significantly affect trends or aggregations.

 ---
 ## 📊 Dashboards